Doug Walton, PhD

-I am also deeply interested in how technology shapes, and can be used for improving, global democracy.
+Doug is also deeply interested in how technology shapes global democracy and can be used to improve it.

-My first book, Internet-based Framework for Empowering Social Change- An Application of the Principles and Methodologies of Human Systems Design is now available.
-I have also published a number of articles.
+His first book, Internet-based Framework for Empowering Social Change- An Application of the Principles and Methodologies of Human Systems Design is now available.
+He has also published a number of articles.
 Two that were published during the last few years are listed below.

 - Is Modern Information Technology Enabling the Evolution of a More Direct Democracy?